mariaiosifova/MAIPythonLRS/README.md

 # MAIPythonLR1-1
-This is the first lab of the second semester, freshman year (FIIT, MAI)
+This is the labs of the second semester, freshman year (FIIT, MAI)